raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 ### NVMe BOOT_ORDER

 This boot behaviour is controlled via the `BOOT_ORDER` setting in the EEPROM configuration: we have added a new boot mode `6` for NVMe.
-See [Pi4 Bootloader Configuration](../bcm2711_bootloader_config.md).
+See [Raspberry Pi 4 Bootloader Configuration](../bcm2711_bootloader_config.md).

 Below is an example of UART output when the bootloader detects the NVMe drive: